cthoyt/cthoyt.github.io/_posts/2023-06-22-wikidata-publishers.md

 }
 ORDER BY ?journalLabel
 ```

+Follow [this link](https://w.wiki/6rz5) to populate the Wikidata Query Service with this query.

 Rather than using the Wikidata label service for the journal label, I more explicitly wrote it out
 to ensure that there is an english label, and to remove anything without an english label.